ValerieMauduit/AoC2021/README.md

 Honestly, sometimes coding in Pycharm, with Pytest, is not the most comfortable.
 Then I code in Jupyter and I output many things.
 Here, I even copied my results in OpenOffice Calc and checked one by one my results with the forecasted one to understand that I had some doubles, then a forgotten number of steps...

+### Day 18: Snailfish

+Here we have some specific rules to a snailfish addition.
+It was long to understand the rules.
+I also checked manually on an example, to be sure I understood them correctly.
+I see these nested lists as a list of numbers with altitudes.
+I will try to work this way.
+Let's see.

+And it worked, after some iterations on small bugs, like "is it the index, or the index + 1?"